Human factors engineering test for medical device FDA compliance.

 The FDA expects a structured and systematic approach to HFE.
 Your process should generally follow four key steps: user research, risk analysis, formative evaluation, and summative (or validation) testing.
 User research helps you understand your users and their environment.
 Risk analysis identifies potential use errors and their severity.
 Formative evaluations are early-stage usability tests to find and fix design flaws.
 Finally, validation testing is the formal process of confirming your device can be used safely and effectively by its intended users.
 Following these established protocols demonstrates that you’ve been diligent in identifying and mitigating use-related risks.

-Integrate HFE with Risk Management
+How to Integrate HFE with Risk Management

 Human Factors Engineering doesn’t exist in a vacuum; it’s an integral part of your overall risk management activities.
 The FDA explicitly states that if your risk analysis shows that “use errors could cause serious harm,” then you must apply a robust HFE process.
 This means you can’t separate your device’s design from its potential risks.
 Every design choice should be evaluated through the lens of user safety.
 By weaving HFE directly into your risk management framework, you create a stronger, safer product and a more compelling case for FDA approval.